Multi-harmonic correlations of different flow amplitudes in Pb-Pb collisions at $\sqrt{s_{_{\rm NN}}}=2.76$ TeV: The ALICE Collaboration

 The double average notation indicates that in the first step averaging is performed over all distinct combinations of 2, 4, or 6 particles within the same event, and then these results are averaged over all events.
 Each azimuthal correlator in the above estimator can be measured efficiently and exactly with the Generic Framework published in Ref.~\cite{Bilandzic:2013kga}.
 By definition, this estimator ensures that large systematic biases from self-correlations and symmetry planes $\Psi_n$ are eliminated.
 In the absence of nonflow (correlations between a few particles unrelated to collective phenomena and anisotropic flow), it reduces analytically to Eq.~(\ref{eq:SC-three-amplitudes-th}), even for the case of large event-by-event flow fluctuations~\cite{Mordasini:2019hut}.

-The results presented in this paper are obtained with the data sample from Pb--Pb collisions at $\sqrt{s_{\mathrm {NN}}} = 2.76$~TeV collected with the ALICE detector in 2010.
-After the event and track selection criteria are applied, the data sample corresponds to about $8.2~\times~10^{6}$~minimum bias events for the $0$--$50\%$ centrality range.
+The results presented in this paper are obtained with the data from Pb--Pb collisions at $\sqrt{s_{\mathrm {NN}}} = 2.76$~TeV collected with the ALICE detector in 2010.
+After the event and track selection, the data sample corresponds to about $8.2~\times~10^{6}$~minimum bias events for the $0$--$50\%$ centrality range.
+The Pb--Pb dataset from 2011 is not included due to the significantly different detector and trigger conditions.

-A detailed description of the ALICE detector and its performance can be found in Refs.~\cite{Aamodt:2008zz,Carminati:2004fp,Alessandro:2006yt,Abelev:2014ffa}.
-The time projection chamber (TPC) was used to reconstruct charged particles and measure their momenta with full azimuthal coverage in the pseudorapidity range $|\eta|<0.8$~\cite{Alme:2010ke}.
-The inner tracking system (ITS) was also used in the reconstruction to improve the vertex determination and the momentum resolution, while its innermost part, the silicon pixel detector (SPD)~\cite{Dellacasa:1999kf,Aamodt:2010aa}, provided the default centrality estimator in this analysis.
-Two scintillator arrays (V0A and V0C), which cover the pseudorapidity ranges $2.8<\eta<5.1$ and $-3.7<\eta<-1.7$, respectively, were used for triggering and for an alternative determination of centrality~\cite{Aamodt:2010cz,Abbas:2013taa,Adam:2015ptt}.
+Detailed descriptions of the ALICE detector and performance can be found in Refs.~\cite{Aamodt:2008zz,Carminati:2004fp,Alessandro:2006yt,Abelev:2014ffa}.
+The time projection chamber (TPC) was used to reconstruct charged particles and measure their momenta~\cite{Alme:2010ke}.
+The inner tracking system (ITS) was used to improve the vertex determination and momentum resolution, while its innermost part, the silicon pixel detector (SPD)~\cite{Dellacasa:1999kf,Aamodt:2010aa}, provided the default centrality estimation.
+Two scintillator arrays (V0A and V0C) were used for triggering and for an alternative determination of centrality~\cite{Aamodt:2010cz,Abbas:2013taa,Adam:2015ptt}.
 The trigger conditions are identical to those described in Refs.~\cite{Aamodt:2010pa, Aamodt:2010cz}.